-The purpose of the paper is to study several combinatorial problems associated with natural generalizations of the Stirling permutations considered by Gessel and Stanley, Park and other authors \cite{Gessel_78,Park_94a}.
-We will also discuss the same problems from a graph theoretic point of view by using bijections between generalized Stirling permutations, ordered trees \cite{Park_94a,Janson_11} and forests.
+The purpose of the paper is to introduce and study natural generalizations of the Stirling permutations considered by Gessel and Stanley, Park and other authors \cite{Gessel_78,Park_94a}.
+We will find bijections between these generalized Stirling permutations and ordered trees \cite{Park_94a,Janson_11} and forests, providing a graph-theoretic interpretation of these objects.
 The combinatorial numbers that count such Stirling permutations with a fixed number of ascents are natural generalizations of the Eulerian numbers.
-Some particular numbers of this class have been considered in other contexts \cite{Carlitz_60, Dillon_68, Carlitz_73} but, to our knowledge, most of them have not appeared before in the literature.
+Some particular numbers of this class have been considered in other contexts \cite{Carlitz_60, Dillon_68, Carlitz_73, Kuba_11} but, to our knowledge, most of them have not appeared before in the literature.
 There are indeed other generalizations of the Eulerian numbers that do not fall in the above class: e.g., the $r$--Eulerian numbers \cite{Riordan_58,Foata_70,Magagnosc_80,Bona_12}, or the numbers $A(r,s\mid \alpha,\beta)$ due to Carlitz and Scoville \cite{Carlitz_74}.

 In all our cases, these Eulerian numbers satisfy two-parameter linear recurrence relations that can be studied in an efficient way by using generating function techniques \cite{BSV}.
-With the help or these methods, we define a family of generalized Ward numbers, and get closed expressions for them in terms of generalized Eulerian numbers, in the form of inverse pairs similar to Eqs.~\eqref{Ward_SecondOrderEuler}.
+With the help of these methods, we define a family of generalized Ward numbers, and get closed expressions for them in terms of generalized Eulerian numbers, in the form of inverse pairs similar to Eqs.~\eqref{Ward_SecondOrderEuler}.
 These relations provide a simple combinatorial interpretation for the generalized Ward numbers in the present context.